abe33/atom-pigments/README.md

   'alt-shift-r': 'pigments:reload'
 ```

-### Pigments: Convert To Hexadecimal/Pigments: Convert to RGBA
+### Pigments: Convert To Hexadecimal/Pigments: Convert to RGB(A)

-It evaluates and replace a color by either its hexadecimal notation or rgba notation.
+It evaluates and replace a color by either its hexadecimal notation or rgb/rgba notation.
 Accessible from the command palette or by right clicking on a color.

 ![pigments-conversion](https://github.com/abe33/atom-pigments/blob/master/resources/context-menu-conversion.gif?raw=true)